You are hereDon't Make These 7 Flowering Stage Goofs

 As an indoor marijuana gardener, your actions during the flowering stage have a huge impact on your yields and the final potency of your buds!

+What makes a plant start flowering?
+How do you get cannabis to make big buds during the flowering stage?
 Here are 7 simple yet effective things to pay attention to so your Flowering Stage goes great and your plants produce a huge, picture-perfect harvest every time!

 1.)
 Watch out for male plants pollinating your female plants